 Section 20-1.
 General Powers.
 Except as otherwise provided in this Compact, the Authority shall have the powers described in this Article 20.
 Except as expressly set forth in Section 10-20, the powers of the Authority shall not limit, preempt or supersede the authority, powers or rights of any Signatory.
 The City of Chicago shall retain all of its powers as a home rule municipality under the Constitution and laws of the State of Illinois.
-The City of Gary shall retain all of its powers as a home rule municipality under the Constitution and laws of the State of Illinois.
-The City of Gary shall retain all of its powers as a home rule municipality under the powers of the Authority may be jointly exercised.
+The City of Gary shall retain all of its powers as a home rule municipality under the laws of the State of Indiana.
+The powers of each Signatory and the powers of the Authority may be jointly exercised.